Sabarinathan-S/CRD-OPERATIONS/README.md

 Appropriate error responses must always be returned to a client if it uses the data store in unexpected ways or breaches any limits
 The file size never exceeds 1GB
 The file is accessed by multi-threading
-Go through the accessing.py file and examples.pdf file that are attached here with in order to understand clearly how the code works and how to perform operations in this.
+Go through the accessing.py that are attached here with in order to understand clearly how the code works and how to perform operations in this.